If you’ve received a traffic fine while driving a rental car in Europe, these 5 tips will help you reduce your speeding ticket.

 If you travelled to a European country in which the official language is not English, your speeding ticket will likely be written in a foreign language.
 Apps like Google Translate let you translate exactly what’s written on your traffic fine.
 You can even use the camera mode to translate what’s written on your fine in real time.

-Related Post: Fancy renting a car for ONLY €1?
+Related Guide: Fancy renting a car for ONLY €1?
 Find out how in our Cheapest Budget Car Rental in Europe guide.
 We kid you not!
 We’ve personally tried it ourselves and it’s 100% legit!

 Tip 3: Check the Accuracy of the Speeding Ticket